udaydarora/github-slideshow/0000-01-02udaydarora.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Another one bites the dust
+Another one bites the dust.
 Use the left arrow to go back!